publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 [Pub.
 L. 95–142, § 19(c)(2)][/us/pl/95/142/s19/c/2], Oct.
 25, 1977, [91 Stat.
 1205][/us/stat/91/1205], provided that:

->     “(A) The amendments made by subsection (b) \[amending this section and [section 1395x of this title][/us/usc/t42/s1395x]\] shall apply with respect to operations of a hospital, skilled nursing facility, or intermediate care facility, on and after the first day of its first fiscal year which begins after the end of the six-month period beginning on the date a uniform reporting system is established (under section 1121(a) of the Social Security Act) \[[section 1320a(a) of this title][/us/usc/t42/s1320a/a]\] for that type of health services facility.
+>     “(A) The amendments made by subsection (b) \[amending this section and [section 1395x of this title][/us/usc/t42/s1395x]\] shall apply with respect to operations of a hospital, skilled nursing facility, or intermediate care facility, on and after the first day of its first fiscal year which begins after the end of the six-month period beginning on the date a uniform reporting system is established (under section 1121(a) of the Social Security Act) \[[42 U.S.C.
+1320a(a)][/us/usc/t42/s1320a/a]\] for that type of health services facility.

 >     “(B) The amendments made by subsection (b) \[amending this section and [section 1395x of this title][/us/usc/t42/s1395x]\] shall apply, with respect to the operation of a health services facility or organization which is neither a hospital, a skilled nursing facility, nor an intermediate care facility, on and after the first day of its first fiscal year which begins after such date as the Secretary of Health, Education, and Welfare \[now Health and Human Services\] determines to be appropriate for the implementation of the reporting requirement for that type of facility or organization.

->     “(C) Except as provided in subparagraphs (A) and (B), the amendments made by subsection (b)(2) \[amending this section\] shall apply, with respect to State plans approved under title XIX of the Social Security Act \[this subchapter\], on and after October 1, 1977.”
+>     “(C) Except as provided in subparagraphs (A) and (B), the amendments made by subsection (b)(2) \[amending this section\] shall apply, with respect to State plans approved under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\], on and after October 1, 1977.”

     Amendment by [section 20(b) of Pub.
 L. 95–142][/us/pl/95/142/s20/b] effective Oct.
 1, 1977, and the Secretary to adjust payments made to States under [section 1396b of this title][/us/usc/t42/s1396b] to reflect such amendment, see [section 20(c) of Pub.
 L. 95–142][/us/pl/95/142/s20/c], set out as a note under [section 1396b of this title][/us/usc/t42/s1396b].